 Track and Cross Country

 Harvard runners compete in the Ivy League Heptagonal Championships on Oct.
-28. In that event, the women won the conference while the men came second.
-Led by junior Maia Ramsden and sophomore Graham Blanks, the Crimson continued its success last weekend in the National Championships.
+28, 2022.
+In that event, the women won the conference while the men came second.
+Led by then-junior Maia Ramsden and then-sophomore Graham Blanks, these Crimson athletes now captain the 2023-24 teams.